hypervault/hypervault.github.io/README.md

 Client-side javascript encryption app which outputs a self-decrypting html file (which contains both the javascript decryption and the cipherdata).

+## Development stuff

+How to build:

+	npm install
+	npm install -g grunt-cli
+	bower install
+	grunt build

+How to serve production version:

+	./serve-dist.sh

+How to run development server:

+	grunt serve

+Note: This mode doesn't correctly build vault.html, so that part doesn't work, but it is still helpful for UI changes to index.html.

+## General notes and links

 Helpful resources:

 * Reading files with HTML5/JS: <http://www.html5rocks.com/en/tutorials/file/dndfiles/>